Snowblower and Lawnmower Injuries

 - Never put your hand or fingers near the moving parts or intake or output areas of snowblowers or lawnmowers.
-If there is an object in the way of any part of the machine, the machine should be turned off and the spark plug disconnected (or power cord unplugged for electric models) before attempting to remove the object.
-Objects should then be removed with a tool and not the hand or fingers.
+If there is an object in the way of any part of the machine, the machine must be turned off and the spark plug disconnected (or power cord unplugged for electric models) before attempting to remove the object.
+Only then should the object be removed with a tool, stick, or even a broom handle and not the hand or fingers or foot.
+Protect eyes from flying debris that may result.

-- Snowblowers and lawnmowers should also be turned off, spark plug disconnected, and unplugged when they are being moved or picked up.
+- When being moved or picked up, snowblowers and lawnmowers should also be turned off, spark plug disconnected, and unplugged.

 - Do not try to lift a machine from the bottom; even if a lawnmower is not running, the blades are sharp enough to cause serious injury.